 Protagonist confronts another character/entity of equal power.

-- Boy Meets Girl: We often see this formula in romance stories (boy meets girl; boy loses girl; boy gets girl).
+- Boy Hates Girl: We often see this formula in romance stories (boy meets girl; boy loses girl; boy gets girl).
 Characters who start off hating each other eventually come to realize their similarities and end up together.
 Think: When Harry Met Sally.

 Protagonist confronts self.